katjacodes/northern-sonoma-CERT/README.md

         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;```}```\
       ```});```\

-NOTE: The API urls used in this code are for testing purposes only.
-The Google Sheets file can be accessed here as part of the project review: [Google Spreadsheet for form data](https://docs.google.com/spreadsheets/d/1Va0UQl8pYm_fklu2lM1uxFyFnnlQG6ktYPXwd_D1SuM/edit?usp=sharing)
+NOTE I: The API urls and Google Sheets file used in this code are for testing purposes only.
+The Google Sheets file can be accessed here as part of project review: [Google spreadsheet for form data](https://docs.google.com/spreadsheets/d/1Va0UQl8pYm_fklu2lM1uxFyFnnlQG6ktYPXwd_D1SuM/edit?usp=sharing)

+NOTE II: The real-life website will use a paid API Spreadsheets account, which includes the option to make the API url private to avoid spamming and other forms of unwanted use.

 ## Credits